Hot Air: Allahpundit

 In September 2004, Allahpundit was a key player in debunking the Killian documents hoax.
 Mary Mapes, producer of 60 Minutes, blamed Allahpundit and others for "working anonymously in what appeared to be huge numbers, in unison, to destroy the Bush-Guard story".
 Largely due to this controversy, the website was among the Top Blogs Cited in Political Postings for the 2004 United States presidential election.

 The text of posts from Allahpundit's old Allah Is in the House blog are archived at the Internet Archive, although the image files that include AllahP's Photoshopped pictures are not.
-AllahPundit has stated that he is unlikely to do PhotoShops in the future, due to his grueling writing/posting schedule.
+AllahPundit stated that he was unlikely to do PhotoShops in the future, due to his grueling writing/posting schedule.

-On 3-August-2022, Allahpundit announced on Twitter that his last day at Hot Air would be 2-September-2022.
+Allahpundit's last day at Hot Air was September 2, 2022.

 Ed Morrissey

 Morrissey's previous blog, "Captain's Quarters", was very popular among conservatives.

 He may be best known for helping expose the Canadian Adscam scandal in 2005.
 When Canadians were barred from reporting on the Gomery commission's hearings, Morrissey published detailed reports on his blog, which became a key source of information about Adscam for Canadians.
 This episode imparted some bipartisan "street cred" to Morrissey within the libertarian community in the U.S. and in Canada, and elevated his profile.